firavoyage/blogging/timeln.md

 00:18

-swimming in v2ex and hacker space.
+surfing in v2ex and hacker space.

-swimming in berryberry.
+surfing in berryberry.

 asking mistral about _solitude_.